temporalio/proposals/node/logging-and-metrics-for-user-code.md

 Allow users to expose their logging and metrics interfaces to Workflow code as external dependencies.
 We'll support techniques (2) and (3) stated above depending on the type of injected function.

-**Extra care should be taken when using values returned from external dependencies because it can easily break deterministic Workflow execution**
+**Extra care should be taken when using values returned from external dependencies because it can easily break deterministic Workflow execution.**

 #### Definitions